Wisconsin Dells in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Geology of the Wisconsin Dells

 The word "Dells" was derived from the French word "Dalles," meaning flat-layered or slab rock.
 These layers of rock were formed during the Cambrian period, 500 million years ago, when the North American Continent was completely covered by an ocean, the Cambrian Sea.
-Layer upon layer of sand and silt formed on the bottom of this ocean and as the water receded, the layers of minerals solidified into sandstone. bee
+Layer upon layer of sand and silt formed on the bottom of this ocean and as the water receded, the layers of minerals solidified into sandstone.

 In the beginning of the Ice Age, approximately 1 million years ago, a series of glacial movements transformed the landscape, tearing of hill tops, filling valleys and leveling out the surface of the earth in the northern and eastern parts of Wisconsin.
 The Dells was located on the extreme eastern margin of a "drift less' area which was untouched by the glaciers.
 However, thousands of years later when the glaciers began to melt, the water formed enormous and powerful streams which pushed ice, rock and debris through the sandstone forming the spectacular rugged beauty of the river shorelines.

-Today, nature is still sculpturing the Wisconsin Dells, molding and fashioning with wind, water and frost to create some of the world's most
+Today, nature is still sculpturing the Wisconsin Dells, molding and fashioning with wind, water and frost to create some of the world's most magnificent scenery.

 Location.
 43° 37.677′ N, 89° 46.648′ W. Marker is in Wisconsin Dells, Wisconsin, in Columbia County.
-Marker can be reached from Broadway near Eddy Street, on the left when traveling east.
+It can be reached from Broadway near Eddy Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 107 Broadway, Wisconsin Dells WI 53965, United States of America.
 Touch for directions.

 More about this marker.
 To access this marker take the stairs or elevator to the water-level Dells Boat Tours docks.